Stuk/server-replay/README.md

 ## Configuration

-The config file is a JSON file with the following properties:
+The config file is a JSON file (plus `//` comments) with the following properties:

 * `version` – currently `1`
 * `mappings` – Maps from URLs to file system paths.
 It is an array of `{match, path}` objects. `match` is a string or regex, and `path` is a string. `path` can contain `$n` references to substitute capture groups from `match`.